 Brian K. Barber, Ph.D. is a fellow in New America's International Security program.
+He was also a 2016 Jacobs Foundation Fellow with the New America Fellows Program.
 He is working on a book narrating the lives of six men and their families from the Gaza Strip who he has interviewed regularly for the past 20 years since they emerged as youth from the first Palestinian intifada in 1993.
 During his upcoming trip, Barber will resume his blog “Glimpses of Gaza.”

 Barber is professor of child and family studies and the founding director of the Center for the Study of Youth and Political Conflict at the University of Tennessee.